ShahHarshvi05/Online-food-ordering/README.md

 # Online-food-ordering
-With Love for Foodies , Home delivery store provides an seemless experience to the foodies to order their favourite food With Team work and Collabrating with friends created this food ordering website where the front end work is done withDev Modi gitprofile: www.github.com/777Devmodi and the backend has been handled by me using PHP.
+With Love for Foodies , Home delivery store provides an seemless experience to the foodies to order their favourite food With Team work and Collabrating with friends created this food ordering website where the front end work is done with Jash Mehta gitprofile: https://github.com/Jkm3105 and Dev Modi gitprofile: www.github.com/777Devmodi and the backend has been handled by me using PHP.